Andhalaya/Chelombus/README.md

 ### Mapping Formula

-For each coordinate, you will map the values to a range of 100 steps using the following formula:
+For each coordinate, we map the values to a range of 100 steps using the following formula:

 $$
 \text{Mapped X} = \left\lfloor \frac{x_i - \text{percentile}_\text{0.01}}{\text{step size}_x} \right\rfloor